ioerror/highctidh/README.md

     make libhighctidh.so HIGHCTIDH_PORTABLE=1
     sudo make install

+The fiat-crypto portable C backend works on all platforms.

-To build and install the shared library files using the `x86_64` assembler
+To build and install the shared library files using the original artisanal `x86_64` assembler backend:
-backend:

     make libhighctidh.so HIGHCTIDH_PORTABLE=0
     sudo make install

+The original artisanal assembler backend works only on the `x86_64` platform.
+Hand written assembler contributions for other platforms are welcome.

 By default `HIGHCTIDH_PORTABLE=1` is enabled for all platforms.